KanoComputing/tactile/README.md

 <f+++++++++ Tactile/Wires/wire.png
 ```

-If you change the file you need to update the debian/changelog file
+If you change the file you need to update the `debian/changelog` file

 Example:

 If current version tactile (4.2.0-0)

-changelog => tactile (4.3.0-0)
+Changelog => tactile (4.3.0-0)

 ```bash